hpang19/1510-term-project-game/README.md

 [Final Boss] To win the game, you need to win from the battle with Joey and Hsin.
 They will bother you with python-related questions.
 You have to answer the question right and then make to go work!

+*** There will be some bonus item which will cheer you up while playing the game to increase the caffeine level before you make and drink the tea.
+You can make use of it.